vercel/next.js/README.md

 }
 ```

 Node: In order to support dynamic styles nodejs uses a `nonce` for `style-src`.
 This is done automatically.
 If you use a different CSS-in-JS library, you can use the `cspNonce` document parameter to get the nonce set in the header.

+If you use static exporting, you must do **one** of the following:

+1. set `unsafeCSPMeta: true` in `next.config.js` and set `style-src 'self' 'unsafe-inline'`
+2. set `unsafeCSPMeta: true` in `next.config.js` and swap Next.js's CSS-in-JS compiler to one that exports to a static file.
+3. set your `Content-Security-Policy` http header using `style-src 'self' 'unsafe-inline'`
+4. set your `Content-Security-Policy` http header and swap Next.js's CSS-in-JS compiler to one that exports to a static file.

 #### Disabling etag generation